Introducing the Risk Center’s 2021-22 Undergraduate Fellows

 Alexander Quinn is a junior in the School of Arts & Sciences majoring in Economics with a minor in American Public Policy and a language certificate in French.
 Alexander is interested in public policy, international development, and infrastructure finance, as well as sustainability and climate risk management as it pertains to the other three topics.

-Shirali Shah is a junior in the Wharton School majoring in Economics, with a concentration in Business, Energy, Environment & Sustainably, and minoring in Sustainability and Environmental Management.
+Shirali Shah is a junior in the Wharton School majoring in Economics, with a concentration in Business Economics & Public Policy, and minoring in Sustainability and Environmental Management.
 Shirali is interested in equitable and sustainable public policy solutions to climate change and carbon emission reductions; policies addressing environmental racism & injustice; the disparities between developing and developed regions impacted by climate disasters; divestment and movement away from fossil fuels; and the impact of worsening extreme weather, primarily on vulnerable and marginalized communities.

 Kelly Shen is a junior in the Wharton School and School of Arts & Sciences double majoring in Economics, with concentrations in Business Analytics and Business Economics & Public Policy, and International Studies and minoring in French.
 Kelly is interested in sustainable resource development and conservation, the two-way relationship between agriculture and climate change, and the potential for public-private partnerships in climate risk management.